Skip to main content

 Overview

-Amelanchier spp. is serviceberry (shadbush), a genus of approximately 20 species of deciduous trees and large shrubs in Rosaceae, ranging from 8-25 feet (2.4-7.5 m) tall and 6-20 feet (1.8-6 m) wide.
-White 5-petaled flowers 0.5-1 inch (1.3-2.5 cm) in drooping racemes 2-4 inches (5-10 cm) in March-April, before or with the emerging bronze-tinged foliage.
-Edible dark purple-black berries 0.25-0.5 inch (6-13 mm) ripen June-July — sweet, consumed rapidly by birds.
-Yellow, orange, and red fall foliage.
-The most commonly cultivated species include A. arborea (downy serviceberry), A. canadensis (Canadian serviceberry), A. laevis (Allegheny serviceberry), and A. × grandiflora (apple serviceberry).
-Most species native to North America.
-Many species sucker from the base forming multi-stemmed clumps — this suckering habit is the primary limitation for single-trunk tree forms.
-Cedar-apple rust (Gymnosporangium spp.) and fire blight (Erwinia amylovora) can affect foliage and fruit.
-Smooth gray bark with vertical striping on some species.
-Drought-tolerant once established.
-Non-toxic.
-Zones 2-8.
-Full sun to partial shade.
-Growth rate is moderate.
+Amelanchier spp. is a genus of approximately 20 species of deciduous trees and large shrubs in the family Rosaceae, ranging from 8-25 feet (2.4-7.5 m) tall and 6-20 feet (1.8-6 m) wide.
+This is a genus-level database record covering the group as a whole rather than a single species.
+White 5-petaled flowers 0.5-1 inch (1.3-2.5 cm) across open in drooping racemes 2-4 inches (5-10 cm) long from March through April, before or with the bronze-tinged emerging foliage — serviceberry is often the first native tree to flower in its range.
+Edible dark purple-black berries 0.25-0.5 inch (6-13 mm) long ripen from June through July; the fruit is sweet and is consumed rapidly by songbirds, which carries secondary implications for how long the berries remain on the plant for human harvest.
+Fall foliage turns yellow, orange, and red.
+Cultivated species and hybrids include A. arborea (downy serviceberry), A. canadensis (Canadian serviceberry), A. laevis (Allegheny serviceberry), and A. × grandiflora (apple serviceberry — a hybrid of A. arborea and A. laevis).
+Most species in cultivation are native to temperate North America.
+Many species sucker from the base and form multi-stemmed clumps rather than single-trunk trees; the suckering habit is the main limitation for gardeners wanting a tidy single-trunk tree form.
+Cedar-apple rust (Gymnosporangium spp.) and fire blight (Erwinia amylovora) can affect foliage and fruit in regions where the pathogens are established.
+Bark is smooth and gray with vertical striping on some species.

 Native Range